Shaun273/RadialShooterGame/README.md

 ###Approach
 The project started off with the structure of the page, drawing the line div, the dot and a few test dots.

-I moved on to the logic and here I encountered most of my problems.
+I moved on to the logic and here i encountered most of my problems.

 ###Problems:
 ####Collision detection: